Bundling Viscosity with VPN Connections & Preferences (Mac)

 Including the Menu Item

-Custom menu icons should be copied into this MenuItems folder inside the "Preconfigure" folder for the "Viscosity Installer" template directory.
+Custom menu items should be copied into this MenuItems folder inside the "Preconfigure" folder for the "Viscosity Installer" template directory.

 Building the Installer

 Once the steps above have been completed your bundled version of Viscosity can be packaged up for distribution to end-users.
 Before proceeding please ensure that the "Packages" software is installed as detailed in an earlier section.

 To build the installer containing your bundled version of Viscosity please follow the steps below:

 - Double-click on the "Viscosity Installer" file located in the "Viscosity Installer" template folder.
 It should automatically open in the Packages application.
 If it doesn't the Packages application can be manually launched and the file opened.

 - Go to the "Build" menu and select the "Build" option.
 The package should now build.
 If an error occurs please make sure that all files inside the "Viscosity Installer" template are in their correct location.

 - Switch back to the Finder and open the "build" folder inside the template folder.
 Your newly build installer bundle should be there with the name "Viscosity Installer.pkg".